lambdaclass/concrete/ROADMAP.md

      as the drift oracle.
 All gates green after each example.
 Follow-up (separate, later): the lower-layer `Concrete.ProofModel`/`Concrete.SpecRegistry` split
      that would let the specs move too.
-3. Add a CI/source guard that prevents new example-owned theorem bodies from being added to `Concrete.Proof`.
-The guard should allow core proof infrastructure, registered spec PExprs, and spec-drift scaffolding while rejecting theorem names/modules that belong under `Concrete.Examples.<Ex>`.
+3. ~~Add a CI/source guard that prevents new example-owned theorem bodies from being added to `Concrete.Proof`.~~ **DONE.**
+   `scripts/tests/check_proof_namespace.sh` (+ `scripts/tests/proof_namespace_allowlist.txt`)
+   enforces three things: (1) no file under `Concrete/Examples/` may declare `namespace Concrete.Proof`; (2) every `theorem`/`lemma` in `Concrete/Proof.lean`
+   must be on the allowlist — a new one fails until it is either moved to `Concrete.Examples.<Ex>.Proofs` (if example-correctness) or added to the allowlist (if genuine infrastructure, a reviewed act, same discipline as snapshots); (3) the migrated flagship theorem names must not reappear in any Concrete.Proof file.
+Registered spec PExprs / eval scaffolding / `specs` / `provedFunctions` are `def`s, not theorems, so they stay freely.
+The allowlist is sectioned: 22 infrastructure lemmas + 26 grandfathered pre-flagship demo/legacy theorems (abs/max/clamp, legacy parse_byte/check_length/ decode_header, the spec-drift fixture) tracked as debt to migrate/delete later.
-   Once this guard and item 2 are green, ordinary Phase 8 language work may proceed.
+   Wired into CI (`lean_action_ci.yml`) and `make test-proof-namespace`.
+With this guard green, the theorem-namespace migration "stays done" and Phase 8 language work may proceed.
 4. Deferred architecture refactor: split the current `Concrete.Proof` layering so registered example specs can move without a cycle, but do not let this block Phase 8 unless spec ownership or proof authoring starts depending on